 The US is the firm’s main jurisdiction, with more than 80% of its partners based there.
 The London office is growing quickly, having more than doubled in both revenue and headcount over five years.
 It’s the largest Paul Hastings office outside the US with 30 partners and over 100 lawyers.

-Paul Hastings has no qualms about hiring partners from its competitors in the City, recently bringing in a partner from Shearman & Sterling and three partners from Hogan Lovells in order to grow its transatlantic private equity team.
+Paul Hastings has no qualms about hiring partners from its competitors in the City, recently bringing in two partners from White & Case and one from Proskauer Rose to bolster its ranks.
 The firm has a strong focus on M&A and private equity in London, with clients including Oakley Capital and Intel Corp.

 The firm does pay for your taxi home if you work until after 9pm and your dinner after 8pm.
 But trainees are unlikely to spend their time browsing Deliveroo, as they are worked hard.
-One trainee reported that their training contract mostly consisted of “long hours, little sleep” and found themselves “burning the 2am oil”.
+One trainee reported that their training contract mostly consisted of “long hours, little sleep” and that they found themselves “burning the 2am oil”.
 This means you have to “assume you cannot make plans Monday to Thursday (and some unlucky Fridays)”.
 Perhaps this is what you would expect from a US firm which only offers eight training contracts a year and pays a top-end salary.